Resident Staff Promotions

 - Senior Resident – TUF (Transfer, Upperclass, Focused) Area

-All applicants must review the Promotions Handbook before applying for a position.
-The first step in the application process is to submit an Intent to Return Form by Friday, December 12, 2014.
-This form will be sent out via email.
+The first step in the application process is to submit an Intent to Return Form by Friday, December 11, 2015.
+A link to this form was sent out via email.

 Interviews are conducted from late January until mid-February.
 Each position (Co-Chair, Program Coordinator, and Senior Resident) has a separate committee with student and professional representation from that community.
 Each committee reviews the applications, conducts interviews, and determines offers.
 Notifications will be sent by email in late February.